marrow/WebCore/docs/source/core/basic/deployment.rst

 General Web App Configuration
 =============================

 If you are going to use your application to cover a whole domain, then you can just skip ahead.
-If you are going to mount your application as a sub-folder, you'll need to adjust the production INI file to include an additional section and add an extra line below the `use` line in the `[app:main]` section regardless of which method you use to deploy.
+If you are going to mount your application as a sub-folder, you'll need to adjust the production INI file to include an additional section and add an extra line below the `use` line in the `[app:main]` section regardless of which method you use to deploy (**except** mod_wsgi).

 .. code-block:: ini